njbannister15/RuvonInference/docs/part3-advanced-attention.md

 ### Academic Papers
 - **Vaswani, A., Shazeer, N., Parmar, N., Uszkoreit, J., Jones, L., Gomez, A. N., Kaiser, Ł., & Polosukhin, I. (2017).** *Attention is all you need.* Advances in neural information processing systems, 30. [[Paper]](https://arxiv.org/abs/1706.03762)
-  - The foundational paper that introduced the Transformer architecture and the scaled dot-product attention mechanism we implement.
+  - The foundational paper that introduced the Transformer architecture and the scaled dot-product attention mechanism used in modern language models.

 ### Educational Resources
 - **3Blue1Brown - Attention in transformers, visually explained**